Cisplatine War: The outbreak of war

-The Brazilian declaration of war, signed by the Viscount of Santo Amaro (Note: It reads: Having the Government of the United Provinces of the River Plate practiced acts of hostility against this Empire without provocation, and without preceding an express declaration of war, disregarding the forms received among civilized nations, it suits the dignity of the Brazilian Nation and the order that it must occupy among the powers, that I, having heard my Council of State, declare as I do declare war against the said provinces and their government: therefore I order that all possible hostilities be carried out against them by sea and land, authorizing privateering and armament, which my subjects might want to propose themselves against that nation; Declaring that all takings and prizes, whatever their quality, will belong completely to their captors, without any deduction for the benefit of the Public Treasury.
-May the Supreme Military Council understand it as such and publishes it, sending it by copy to the competent stations and publishing it in notices.
+The Brazilian declaration of war, signed by the Viscount of Santo Amaro (Note: It reads: Whereas the Government of the United Provinces of the Río de la Plata has committed acts of hostility against this Empire without provocation and without a prior express declaration of war, disregarding the forms observed among civilized nations, it befits the dignity of the Brazilian Nation and the rank it holds among the Powers that I—having consulted My Council of State—do hereby declare war against the said Provinces and their government; therefore, I order that all possible hostilities be waged against them by sea and by land, authorizing privateering and the arming of vessels by such of My subjects as may wish to undertake operations against that nation, and declaring that all captures and prizes, of whatever nature, shall belong entirely to their captors, without any deduction for the benefit of the Public Treasury.
+The Supreme Military Council shall take due note of this and arrange for its publication, forwarding copies to the appropriate authorities and posting it via public notices.

-Rio de Janeiro Palace on 10 December 1825, the fourth [year] of the independence and the Empire.
+Rio de Janeiro Palace, 10 December 1825, the fourth year of Independence and of the Empire.

-With his imperial majesty's signature.
-Viscount of Santo Amaro.)